wunderbyte/gui-spirits/README.md

 ```

 Whenenver you create a new function, consider passing the whole Spirit instead of just a single plugin.
-This will let you keep all your plugins at hand when you undoubtedly need them later.
+This will let you keep all your plugins at hand when you need them later.

 ### Lifecycle